dschnare/ioc-container/packages/ioc-container/README.md

 option is set then a new instance will be created each time `resolve()` is called.

+The opional `concerns` parameter is an object used to register lifecycle concerns by calling `addLifecycleConcern()`.
+For information on adding lifecycle concerns see the docs on this method.

 All services will have their dependencies injected automatically.
 For functions the names of their formal parameters will be used as dependency names.
 If a formal argument results with no service being found an error will be thrown.